 Range and Habitat

-Killdeer: Breeds from Alaska east to Newfoundland and southward.
+Killdeer: Breeds from southern Alaska east across Canada to Newfoundland and southward.
 Spends winters north to British Columbia, Utah, the Ohio Valley, and Massachusetts; also found in South America.
 Preferred habitats include open areas such as plowed fields, golf courses, and short-grass prairies.

 The taxonomic order CHARADRIIFORMES (pronounced kah-RAH-dree-ih-FOR-meez) is composed of waterbirds such as the auks, gulls, long-toed Jacanas, and the plovers.

 In the plover family, Charadriidae (pronounced kar-ad-RYE-uh-dee), there are sixty-seven species in ten genera distributed nearly worldwide.

 There are eighteen species of plovers in three genera in North America.
 Members of this family include the well- known Killdeer, the pale Piping Plover, and the golden-plovers.

 The Killdeer is known for its distraction displays around its nest.
 Adult Killdeers noisily feign a broken wing to attract the attention of anyone or anything that comes too close to their nests.

 Plovers are small birds with rounded, pigeon-like heads, long, pointed wings for fast flight, and except for the long-tailed Killdeer, short tails.
 They have fairly long legs with short toes and rather short bills.

 Dull colors such as brown, gray, black, and white are the most frequent colors seen in plover plumages.
 Dark colors are usually found on the upperparts and white on the underparts with several species having black markings on the head and neck.
 Exceptions are the handsome breeding plumages of the Black-bellied Plover and golden-plovers (these show black on the underparts), and the Eurasian Dotterel with rufous underparts.